California Legislative Jewish Caucus

-Origins and early Israel economic mandate
+Founding and early Israel mandate

-In 2012 Assemblymembers Marty Block, Bob Blumenfield, and Speaker John A. Pérez established the CLJC as the nation's first official legislative Jewish caucus, initially comprising eight Senators, three Assembly members, and three non‐Jewish associate members—twelve Democrats and two Republicans—while convening the monthly “Capitol Knesset” for Jewish legislators, staff, and advocates to network and discuss policy priorities.
+In 2012 Assemblymembers Marty Block, Bob Blumenfield, and Speaker John A. Pérez established the CLJC as the nation's first official legislative Jewish caucus.
+By 2014 the caucus grew to eight Senators, three Assembly members, and three non‐Jewish associate members—twelve Democrats and two Republicans—while convening the monthly “Capitol Knesset” for Jewish legislators, staff, and advocates to network and discuss policy priorities.

-Its first major legislative initiative was spearheading SCR 121 (2014), formally endorsing the California–Israel memorandum of understanding (MOU) signed March 5, 2014 by Governor Jerry Brown and Prime Minister Benjamin Netanyahu, which noted $4.2 billion in two‐way trade in 2013 and committed both parties to:
+Its first major legislative initiative was spearheading SCR 121 (2014), formally endorsing the California–Israel memorandum of understanding (MOU) signed March 5, 2014, by Governor Jerry Brown and Prime Minister Benjamin Netanyahu, which noted $4.2 billion in two‐way trade in 2013 and committed both parties to: